| | By Ian Sample Picking up a design tip from the penguins. IN AN old

 when the egg is ready to hatch, the parents will have lost almost

+half of their body weight.
 To help them endure such adverse conditions, Emperor

 penguins have developed highly efficient insulation.
 But they don't